Last Updated: June 7th, 2019

 How Chai Began

 Let’s travel back in time 50 centuries to learn the origins of chai.
-The story goes, an Indian king asked for a medicinal drink with antibacterial properties to help heal his ailments.
+The story goes, an Indian king asked for a medicinal drink for his ailments.

-An ayurvedic beverage was prepared — a pinch of black pepper and slice of fresh ginger to support his digestive troubles, a touch of clove to assist with pain relief, and a sprinkle of cinnamon to help him breathe better.
-Even star anise was thrown in to freshen the king’s breath.
+Chai tea was prepared — a pinch of black pepper and slice of fresh ginger to support his digestive troubles, a touch of clove to assist with pain relief, and a sprinkle of cinnamon to help him breathe better.
+Even star anise was thrown in to help freshen the king’s breath.

 This version of the chai tea drink did not contain any milk or sugar, but the spice-heavy drink spread far and wide.